Examining Inter-Consistency of Large Language Models Collaboration: An In-depth Analysis via Debate: Abstract

 \section{Abstract}

-Large Language Models (LLMs) have demonstrated human-like intelligence and are widely used in various applications.
-However, LLMs still exhibit various kinds of inconsistency problems.
-Existing works mainly focus on the inconsistency issues within a single LLM, while we investigate the inter-consistency among multiple LLMs, which is critical for collaborating to solve a complex task.
-To examine whether LLMs can collaborate to ultimately achieve a consensus for the shared goal and whether LLMs easily change their viewpoints, we introduce a Formal Debate framework (FORD) With FORD, we conduct a three-stage debate aligned with real-world scenarios: fair debate, mismatched debate, and roundtable debate.
-Through extensive experiments on the commonsense reasoning task, LLMs not only become more inter-consistent but also achieve higher performance.
-Moreover, we observe that stronger LLMs tend to dominate the debates by adhering to their perspectives, while weaker ones are more likely to change viewpoints.
-Additionally, we highlight the importance of a competent judge, such as GPT-4, to draw more proper conclusions.
-Our work contributes to understanding the inter-consistency among LLMs and lays the foundation for the development of future collaboration methods.
+Large Language Models~(LLMs) have shown impressive capabilities in various applications, but they still face various inconsistency issues.
+Existing works primarily focus on the inconsistency issues within a single LLM, while we complementarily explore the inter-consistency among multiple LLMs for collaboration.
+To examine whether LLMs can collaborate effectively to achieve a consensus for a shared goal, we focus on commonsense reasoning, and introduce a formal debate framework~(FORD) to conduct a three-stage debate among LLMs with real-world scenarios alignment: fair debate, mismatched debate, and roundtable debate.
+Through extensive experiments on various datasets, LLMs can effectively collaborate to reach a consensus despite noticeable inter-inconsistencies, but imbalances in their abilities can lead to domination by superior LLMs.
+Leveraging a more advanced LLM like GPT-4 as an authoritative judge can boost collaboration performance.
+Our work contributes to understanding the inter-consistency among LLMs and lays the foundation for developing future collaboration methods.
+Codes and data are available at \href{https://github.com/Waste-Wood/FORD}{https://github.com/Waste-Wood/FORD}.